Charles Logan (24): 24: Season 4

 Logan is first contacted by President Keeler when it is discovered that Mitch Anderson commandeered a stealth fighter with the intent to shoot down Air Force One.
 Efforts to neutralize the stealth fighter fail, and Air Force One is shot down.
-As a result, the incapacitated Keeler was deemed unable to serve as president, and Logan was appointed president as a result of the 25th Amendment.
+As a result, the incapacitated Keeler was deemed unable to serve as president, and Logan was appointed president as a result of the Twenty-fifth Amendment to the United States Constitution.

 After being sworn in, Logan is informed by one of his senior advisors, Mike Novick, that Marwan and his terrorist organization have managed to recover several codes to the nation's nuclear arsenal.
 While Marwan's people manage to steal a nuclear warhead and successfully launch it on board a missile, CTU Los Angeles desperately attempts to track him.

 Unfortunately, Logan proves unprepared for both the office and the crisis.
 When CTU arrests an American civilian named Joe Prado due to his employment under Marwan, Logan is hesitant to face the political risk of detaining Prado without charge.
 Logan is slow to act, even though CTU and Novick point out that Prado is their only means of finding Marwan in time.

 Unwilling to let Logan waste precious time, CTU agent Jack Bauer convinces his superiors to release Prado; afterwards he tortures Prado into revealing one of Marwan's hideouts.
 Logan, furious that Bauer has acted without his approval, dispatches the Secret Service to arrest him.
 However, the Secret Service disrupts Bauer's operation to capture Marwan, allowing him to escape.